redlfox/awesome-cs2-trading/README.md

 - [CSGOHunt.com-Copy](https://github.com/Baterka/CSGOHunt.com-Copy) - Almost identical copy of CSGOHunt.com
 - [CSTradeWebsite](https://github.com/PhanuphongSariten/CSTradeWebsite) - WebsiteAutomateSystemForCS - A website that collects product URL links, and can edit the URL links, including importing Dashboard data from product pages in Spreadsheets - written in Html
 - [csinvest-connector](https://github.com/softwerk-org/csinvest-connector)

+### Others

+- [CSFloatStallChecker](https://github.com/krisgfx9/CSFloatStallChecker) - This is a simple code that will check your CsFfloat Stall and let you know/Notify you through Discord if something has been sold on your CSFloat Stall.